 Join us on Wednesday, October 29, 2014 from 9:00 am to 12:00 pm at Morgan State University's award winning Center for the Built Environment.
 The symposium will feature thought-provoking presentations and lively discussion of sustainability best practices that are transforming Baltimore and cities throughout the world.

-Approved for 4 AIA Learning Units.
-AICP CM credits pending.
+Approved for 4 AIA Learning Units and 3 AICP CM credits.

 American Brewery - Bringing Back a Baltimore Icon with Anne Powell, Senior Associate with Ayers Saint Gross

 Horseshoe Casino Baltimore - Gambling on Sustainability with Neal Fiorelli, Managing Partner at Lorax Partnerships, B&R Construction Services

 Baltimore City Public Schools - Going Green with Joanne Pi-Sunyer, Green Schools Coordinator for Baltimore City Public Schools and Andrea Calderon, Green Schools Assistant at the Baltimore City Office of Sustainability

 The Living Building Challenge - Doing Less Bad is Not Good Enough Anymore with Loraine Doo, Partner with DooConsulting, Living Building Challenge Ambassador and Facilitator for the Baltimore Collaborative

 Eco-Districts - Does Baltimore have all the key elements for success? with Peter Doo, Partner, DooConsulting

 Click HERE for more information on presentations.

 Registration is $35 per person and includes a continental breakfast and parking at the North Campus Garage.

 This important election year we encourage all Maryland voters to support candidates, for both state and local contests, who share our vision for a smart sustainable Maryland.